-You are 18 years old, you’ve just come back from a whirlwind weekend of college visits where every plane ride has had some sort of problem.
-You’re tired, you’re particularly agitated with air travel at the moment, and you just want to get home, but then the captain comes over the loud speaker to say this -
+You are 18 years old, you’ve just come back from a whirlwind weekend of college visits and every plane experience has had some sort of issue.
+You’re tired, you’re particularly agitated with air travel, you just want to get home, but then the captain comes over the loud speaker and says this:

-This actually happened to me and my dad, and was the direct lyrical inspiration for “Tell Me.”
+This actually happened to my dad and me, and was the direct lyrical inspiration for “Tell Me.”

-Every single lyric in that song is a 100% true account of things that were said, done and thought.
-After the captain made that announcement, all hell broke loose on the plane and, just as I wrote, people were taking hands and praying in the aisles, freaking out and it was at that moment that maybe the most humanizing experience I had ever had with my father took place, made reference in the second verse.
+Every single lyric in the song is a 100% true account of things that were said, done and thought.
+After the captain made that announcement, all hell broke loose and, just as I wrote, people were taking hands, panicking and praying in the aisles.
+At that moment, I experienced maybe the most humanizing conversation I had ever had with my father, made reference in the second verse.

-I don’t know if everyone feels this way, maybe it’s just me and I was blessed to have the greatest parents, but when I was growing up, parents were superhuman.
+I don’t know if everyone feels this way - maybe I was just blessed to have incredible parents - but when I was growing up, parents were superhuman.
 Untouchable.
-They had all the answers for every single thing about life, nothing could phase them, you knew that they just generally had everything under control at all times.
-So once panic had completely taken hold of the cabin, I looked to my dad and very bluntly asked, “Are we about to die?”
-And just as I wrote, in an act of total humanization, he looked me right in the eye and said, “I don’t know.”
+They had all the answers for every single thing about life.
+Nothing could phase them and you knew that they had everything under control at all times.
+So once hysteria had completely taken hold of the cabin, I looked to my dad and, very bluntly, asked, “Are we about to die?”
+Just as I wrote in the song, he looked me right in the eye and said, “I don’t know.”
+This was earth-shattering.

-At that moment, my short little life completely flashed before my eyes.
+In that instance, my short life flashed before my eyes.
 “I couldn’t tell the wife I never had goodbye.”
-I began to think of all the things I hadn’t done and all the things I wanted to do in life and everything it seemed like would never happen all because of some faulty breaks.
-Now, obviously, I’m here writing this, so we made it out alive (though not without an incredibly rough landing).
-But as that plane went down, we were all pretty sure that that was all she wrote.
-It’s certainly one of the most powerful experiences of my life and yet it never occurred to me to write about it.
+I began to think of all the things I hadn’t done, all the things I wanted to do and everything it seemed like would never happen - all because of some faulty breaks.
+Now, obviously, I am here writing this blog post, so we made it out alive - though not without an incredibly rough landing - but as that plane went down, we were all certain that was all she wrote.
+It is certainly one of the most powerful experiences of my life and yet it never occurred to me to write about it.
 Well, you can’t force it in great songwriting, so I had to wait until the inspiration came to me….

 Musically, “Tell Me” is the oldest song on the album, with its origins tracing all the way back to November of 2009.
-It was totally an exercise in why I feel songwriters should NEVER EVER EVER permanently delete an idea.
-You can have a “Discards” folder on your computer, but NEVER delete anything, because maybe that idea didn’t strike you on that particular day but if the moment is right, it could turn into greatness.
-It doesn’t always happen - sometimes ideas really do suck - but sometimes you get lucky.
+It was a complete exercise in why I feel songwriters should NEVER permanently delete an idea.
+I believe you can have a “Discards” folder, but NEVER delete anything because, while that idea may not have have struck you on that particular day, if the moment is right, it could turn into greatness.
+It doesn’t always happen - sometimes ideas really are terrible - but sometimes you get lucky.

-I am an insane U2 fan and one day in 2009, I had an idea come to me where I wanted to have a piece of music that sounded like the keys and vibe of the intro to “Walk On,” mixed with the main guitar riff of “One.”
-What would that sound like if I was the one playing it?
-Enter, the music of the intro verse in “Tell Me.”
+I am an avid U2 fan and one day in 2009, I had an idea where I wanted to have a piece of music that sounded like the keys in the intro to “Walk On,” mixed with the main guitar riff of “One.”
+What would that sound like if I played it?
+Enter, the music of “Tell Me.”
 That’s all I had.
 Those keys and that guitar.
 I wrote it, demo’d it, decided it wasn’t an idea worth pursuing, and put it away.
-Fast forward almost two years to Summer 2011.
-I was combing through my Discards folder and stumbled upon “Walk On idea.”
-I heard it and was like, “Holy shit - THIS is in my Discards folder?!”
+Fast-forward almost two years to Summer 2011.
+I am combing through my Discards folder and stumble upon something called “Walk On idea.”
+I heard it and thought, “Oh my God - THIS is in my Discards folder?!”
 Immediately, I began to write.

 I wanted to write something that felt like “Feel” by Robbie Williams.
-Not exactly a song that sounds like what the band became, but, being one of my all time favorite songs, it was a song I was curious to try and take inspiration from.
+Not exactly a song that sounds like what the band became, but, being one of my all time favorite songs, it was a song I was curious to try and emulate.
 I wanted something with a real groove.
-I ended up having to re-write the music of the chorus because I ended up completely ripping off “Feel” - never imitate your idols, kids, only take inspiration - but the U2/Robbie vibe was fully in place and the music just poured out of me.
-It was completely unlike the acoustic pop rock I had been playing for years at the time and this greatly excited me.
-I didn’t know what I was going to do with it, but I had it lying around in my back pocket for a while.
+I ended up having to re-write some of it after inadvertently mimicking certain sections of “Feel” - never imitate your idols, kids, only take inspiration - but the U2/Robbie vibe was fully in place and the music just poured out of me.
+It was completely unlike the acoustic pop/rock I had been playing for years and this was tremendously exciting.
+I didn’t know what I was going to do with it, but I had it in my back pocket for a while...

-Winter 2012/2013 - can’t remember the exact time, I just remember being with Jack in my first New York City apartment and it was cold.
-We had decided we were stylistically changing courses and some early writing had emerged (A fully formed “Heartbreakers” and the music of “Lay Me Down” were also included in my initial batch of songs).
+Winter 2013 - I am with Jack in my first New York City apartment and we are working on music.
+Having decided we were going to stylistically change course, some progressive early writing had emerged (A fully formed “Heartbreakers” and the music of “Lay Me Down” were also included in my initial batch of songs).
 “Tell Me” was a top contender but was a difficult nut to crack.
 I had this cool music but was completely stumped on melodies and lyrics.
-We both sat in my apartment freestyling melodies for a while but all that emerged from me were the melodies for what became the “Never gonna stop believing that we’ll get out” sections, and all Jack could come up with was what became, “We’re going down.”
+We both sat in my apartment freestyling melodies for a while, but all that I could muster were the melodies for what became the, “Never gonna stop believing that we’ll get out,” sections.
+All Jack could come up with was what became, “We’re going down.”

 I had the whole song’s lyrics and melodies in 30 minutes.
 These are my favorite moments about songwriting.
 The times where, as the great Noel Gallagher once said, paraphrased, these songs just fall out of the sky and I happen to be the guy to catch them.

-I’m going to tell the story of every song on the album and something I’ll talk about a lot is the idea that I, unlike many songwriters, do not like to revise my lyrics.
+I am going to tell the story of every song on the album and something I’ll talk about a lot is the idea that I, unlike many songwriters, do not like to revise my lyrics.
 To me, songwriting is about that initial spark of inspiration because that, to me, is the truth.
-Revising, to me, is trying to manufacture a moment and attempting to force your brain back to how it was when that defining moment happened.
-Especially with a song like this where the lyrics are coming from such a powerful and true place, I think I maybe only changed one lyric while I was in the vocal booth (if memory serves, I believe Rocky and Jack encouraged a change from “We’re never gonna stop thinking that we’ll get out” to “Never gonna stop believing that we’ll get out”).
+In my eyes, lyrical revision is the act of trying to manufacture a moment and force your brain back to how it was when that initial moment happened.
+Especially with a song like "Tell Me," where the lyrics are coming from such a raw, true place, I think I only changed one lyric while I was in the vocal booth.

-“Tell Me” is one of the most important songs on the album to me.
-I love its immediacy, its groove, its lyrics, its guitar solo (played by our friend and former bandmate - and Jack’s current Burn The Ballroom bandmate - Sterling Pearson), its music (check that mellotron Jack played that gives the track its “Rocky” - the movie - vibes) and it’s because of these elements that we thought it would be the perfect song to announce the album.
+“Tell Me” is one of the most important songs on the album.
+I love its immediacy, its groove, its lyrics, its guitar solo (played by our friend and former bandmate - and Jack’s current Burn The Ballroom bandmate - Sterling Pearson) and it’s because of these elements that we thought it would be the perfect song to announce the album.
 More tales to come…